fjvallarino/monomer/tasks.md

     - Maybe some composites could have a typeclass for its constructor, and react differently if provided Eq?
     - Still need to provide method for custom mergeNeeded check
   - Avoid forced resize after merge (if an item needs more space, it should request it)
-  - Resize on change for label (update textDropdown)
+  - Avoid rebuilding glyphs if renderArea did not change for label

 - Pending
   - Add testing